sheppard/django-github-hook/README.rst

 -  Configure your hook with the folowing fields:

    -  *Name*: Hook identifier
-   -  *User*: Github repo username
+   -  *User*: Repo username
-   -  *Repo*: Github repo name
+   -  *Repo*: Repo name
    -  *Path*: Absolute path to script to execute

--  Go to your repo's "Service Hooks" settings on Github and add a WebHook URL:
+-  Go to your repo's "Service Hooks" settings on GitHub (or BitBucket) and add a WebHook/POST URL:

    -  http[s]://[yourwebsite]/hook
-   -  Github will post the repo information as part of the JSON payload
+   -  The repo information will be read from the JSON payload

 -  Alternatively, you can specify a specific hook by name: